Kazhuu/spc-player/README.md

 # SPC Player

-SNES SPC music file player in your browser with original hardware and Arduino.
+SNES music file player in your browser with original hardware and Arduino.

 ![arduino-spc](./images/readme-image.png?raw=true "APU and Arduino connected")